Hilton Head Golf Courses Ranked: The 2026 Tier List

 For the full trip logistics including lodging, dinner reservations, and non-golf programming, see the Hilton Head golf trip guide and the Hilton Head golf packages landing page.

-Hilton Head golf courses: frequently asked questions
+Hilton Head golf FAQ

 - What is the best golf course on Hilton Head?